Tips to Creating Great ContentSep 06, 2021

 1. Get some idea from others

 Creating original written content can be a tough job.
 There are so many written articles out there about almost every single subject available.
-At one point or another, your own article might have some similarities to what others have written, such as point of view and topics being discussed.
-The important thing to remember is not to plagiarize, so copying other's articles word for word is a no-go.
+At one point, your article might have some similarities to what others have written, such as point of view and topics discussed.
+The critical thing to remember is not to plagiarize, so copying other's articles word for word is a no-go.
 Still, it doesn't hurt to get some ideas from what others have written and use it as a starting point to create content.

 2. Share your own experience

 Sometimes, you don't have to look too far to get an idea to write a piece of content.
-Your own life experiences and story is a great source of quality content.
+Your own life experiences and story is an excellent source of quality content.
 You can write something about your successes in life.
 Write about the steps you took to achieve a particular success and the lessons you have learned from it.
 Avoid writing in such a way that you look like a braggart.
 Your failures, personal challenges, and struggles are also good sources of ideas for writing.
 Again, write the lessons you have learned in overcoming your failures and challenges.
-Writing something derived from personal experience creates content relevant to others because people find something they can relate with.
+Writing something derived from personal experience creates content relevant to others because people can relate to their own experiences.
 Thus, they become more engaged in reading your article.

 Another personal experience writing piece you can try is to review a product or service that you have tried yourself, whether the experience is positive or negative.
-A good example of this is doing a product review of something you have bought and then writing about whether you liked the product or not, and then making some recommendations at the end to prompt engagement from your readers.
-But, again, you must experience the service or have really used the product yourself to become more authoritative when you speak to others through your writing, and you really know what you are saying.
+An excellent example of this is doing a product review of something you have bought and then writing about whether you liked the product or not, and then making some recommendations at the end to prompt engagement from your readers.
+But, again, you must experience the service or have used the product yourself to become more authoritative when you speak to others through your writing, and you know what you are saying.

 3. Make some popular references

-When writing articles, a good way to spice up things is to act like Deadpool and break the fourth wall whenever you can in your write-ups.
-This means putting names of characters from popular movies, television shows, books, and comics.
+When writing articles, an excellent way to spice up things is to act like Deadpool and break the fourth wall whenever you can in your write-ups, and this means putting names of characters from popular movies, television shows, books, and comics.
 Doing this helps readers become more interested in your article by seeing some familiar names within the post.
 Try to make an association with whatever you are writing to the reference you are making.
-Character names and instances or events that happened from fictional works can be used in the same way.
+Character names and instances or events that happened from fictional works can get used in the same way.
 You create an association with your audience by doing this.
 Also, engaging yourself in fictional works like watching movies or tv shows or reading books and comics might give you some ideas on what to write for your next content.

 Outside of fictional works, another good source of quality content is in search engines like Google to see what topics are trending.
 Social media sites like Twitter or Facebook can also give you an idea of what's trending.
 See what people are talking about on these sites, and you could get an idea of what's currently relevant.